ministryofjustice/security-guidance/docs/service-owner-responsibilities.md

 ### Asset Management

-All IT assets used in the delivery of the service **shall** be tracked in an asset management solution, which **shall** be routinely checked for accuracy.
+All IT assets used in the delivery of the service be tracked in an asset management solution, which be routinely checked for accuracy.

 ### ID and Access Management